natecomsci/CS192MedLink/README.md

 # To run
 ## React Native
-- Navigate to facilitySide directory
+- Navigate to patientSide directory
 - Run either of the following commands
 ```
 npm run android